shahriarswim/CSE311_MySQL/README.md

-# SQL
+# SQL/MySQL
-This repository contains Databases and Queries that I worked on.
+This repository contains Databases and Queries that I worked on(In Cse311).